sflpro/notifier/README.md

 * Convert the application to use [Spring Boot/Cloud](http://projects.spring.io/spring-cloud/)
 * Document the REST API in [Apiary](https://apiary.io/)
 * Add client libraries in Python
-* Add support of other SMS providers
+* Add support for other SMS providers